Keck-DataReductionPipelines/KCWI_DRP/README.rst

 ==============================================
-Keck Cosmic Web Images Data Reduction Pipeline
+Keck Cosmic Web Imager Data Reduction Pipeline
 ==============================================

 This pipeline is the official DRP for the Keck Cosmic Web Imager at the W. M.